PRIMITIVE-IO/primitive-io.github.io/docs/private/docker-usage.md

 # Required Configuration

-The private scraper relies on two main elements to run properly: a location to store the internal database and an environment file.
+The private scraper relies on two main elements to run properly: a location to store the internal database and an configuration file (config.json).
+The configuration file will be in the data folder which is used to store data associated with the scraper.
 - See information related to environment file [here](/docs/private/environment-file.md)
 - See information for required volume [here](/docs/private/volume.md)